-According to our Healthier Nation Index – a survey of more than 8,000 Britons about their health since the start of the pandemic – 73% of people aren’t exercising enough.
+According to our Healthier Nation Index – a survey of more than 7,000 Britons about their health in the last year – 1 in 5 people didn't exercise at all last year.
+That's almost 20% of us that aren't doing physical exercise.

 These tips show you how you can easily fit more activity into your daily routine – and stay motivated no matter your age or ability.
 The focus is on the ways you can walk more, as it’s one of the simplest and most accessible exercises you can do.
 You can then use this a starting point for exploring other ways of staying active.